busstoptaktik/geodesy/ruminations/003-rumination.md

 Incidentally, `kp` was also the user-id and email address of the late **Knud Poder** (1925-2019), during his work years at the Danish geodetic institute, GI (and its successor, KMS), from the 1950s until his retirement in 1995.

 For many years, Poder was in charge of the GI department for computational geodesy where, for some years around 1980, his deputy was Carl Christian Tscherning (1942-2014), for whom the [PROJ](https::/proj.org) transformation program [cct](https://proj.org/apps/cct.html) was named.
-Among friends, colleagues and collaborators worldwide, Knud Poder was regarded a "Nestor of computational geodesy.
+Among friends, colleagues and collaborators worldwide, Knud Poder was regarded a Nestor of computational geodesy.

 ### Usage